 One line of my research lies within the interdisciplinary field of emotion science, drawing on theory and methods from social and personality psychology, neuroscience, and cognitive science.
-Topics of interest include dispositional happiness, the nature and function of positive emotions, time perception, affective/emotional responses to ambiguity, and the role of technology in social interaction and well-being.
+Topics of interest include dispositional happiness, the nature and function of positive emotions, time perception, mindfulness, affective responses to social ambiguity, and the role of technology in social interaction and well-being.

 A more recent line of inquiry focuses on pedagogical best practices and evidence-based teaching methods.
 I have studied the role of collaboration in learning, with particular interest in collaboration during assessment.
 Our work has found that students who take exams or quizzes in small groups tend to learn more, perform better, and experience a more positive testing environment.